Optimal Conditional Inference in Adaptive Experiments: Problem setup

+Exact Gaussianity \eqref{eq:gaussian} is a strong assumption.
+Our results on general conditional inference \cref {sub:conditional_inference_in_polyhedral_algorithms} extends to exponential family models (\cref{rmk:expofam}), though within exponential families we view Gaussian as likely the leading case.
+More importantly, we view the model \eqref{eq:gaussian} as reflecting a focus on \emph{asymptotic} approximation for \emph {batched} bandits, rather than as a substantive parametric restriction.
+Indeed, the known-variance Gaussian model corresponds to the limit experiment for the batched bandit experiment under mild conditions \citep{hirano2023asymptotic}.
+Since the statistical properties of any procedure in batched bandits can be matched asymptotically with a procedure under \eqref {eq:gaussian}, we derive optimal procedures under \eqref{eq:gaussian}.
+Thus, results under the Gaussian model characterizes {asymptotic} results for any batched bandit experiment, in the Le Cam--Hajek sense.

-The results in the main text take \eqref{eq:gaussian} as exact and treat $\Sigma$ (and thus $V_t$) as known, since the variances $\Sigma$ are consistently estimable. \citet{hirano2023asymptotic} show that this corresponds to the limit experiment for the batched bandit experiment under mild conditions.
-Moreover, in \cref{sub:asymptotics} we verify that the finite-sample analogue of our procedure converges to its counterpart under \eqref{eq:gaussian}, uniformly over a large class of data-generating processes.
-For analytical convenience, we maintain in the main text that $\Pi_{tk} > 0$ almost surely for all $t \in [T], k\in [K]$.
-This is again relaxed by our asymptotic results in \cref{sub:asymptotics}.
+To demonstrate that these procedures are indeed asymptotically valid, \Cref {sub:asymptotics} verifies that the finite-sample analogue of our procedure converges to its counterpart under \eqref{eq:gaussian}, uniformly over a large class of (not necessarily Gaussian) data-generating processes.
+For analytical convenience, outside of \cref {sub:asymptotics}, we maintain that $\Pi_ {tk} > 0$ almost surely for all $t \in [T], k\in [K]$.